edunham/slides/irc.rst

 ::

   ***** ChanServ Help *****
-  ChanServ gives normal users the ability to maintain control of a channel, without the need of a bot.
-Channel takeovers are virtually impossible when a channel is registered with ChanServ.
-  Registration is a quick and painless process.
-Once registered, the founder can maintain complete and total control over the channel.
-  Please note that channels will expire if there are no eligible channel successors.
-  Successors are primarily those who have the +R flag set on their account in the channel, although other people may be chosen depending on their access level and activity.

-  For more information on a command, type:
-  /msg ChanServ help <command>
-  For a verbose listing of all commands, type:
-  /msg ChanServ help commands

   The following commands are available:
   FLAGS           Manipulates specific permissions on a channel.
   INVITE          Invites you to a channel.